Neural Parametric Fokker-Planck Equations: Parametric Fokker--Planck equation

-The solution of parametric Fokker-Planck equation (\ref{wass_grad_flow_on_para_spc}) can serve as an approximation to the solution of the original equation (\ref{FPE}).
+The solution of the parametric Fokker--Planck equation (\ref{wass_grad_flow_on_para_spc}) can serve as an approximation to the solution of the original equation (\ref{FPE}).
 In some special cases, $\rho_{\theta_t}$ exactly solves (\ref{FPE}).
 In this section, we provide such examples.